sakibch/Decision_Trees_Drug_Administration/README.md

 # Predicting Suitable Medication using Decision Trees

-* In this notebook, we learn a popular machine learning algorithm, Decision Tree.
+* In this notebook, we learn a popular machine learning algorithm, Decision Trees.
 * We will use this classification algorithm to build a model from historical data of patients, and their response to different medications.
 * **Then we use the trained decision tree to predict the class of a unknown patient, or to find a proper drug for a new patient.**